Frequently Asked Questions

 I'm adopted, how can I find my natural parents?

 Adoption Records are sealed and not available.
-To locate your natural parents contact the State Adoption Unit at (404) 657-3550, or for information concerning sealed records contact the Changes Unit of Vital Records at 404-679-4702.
+To locate your natural parents contact the State Adoption Unit at (404) 657-3550, or for information concerning sealed records contact the Special Services Unit of Vital Records at 404-679-4702.

 How can I obtain the phone number for the clerk of superior court?